portellam/vfio-script/README.md

   --override                Override limits for features which may repeat a
                             given command many times (limit is five (5) repetitions).
-                            Note: "--grub=9" may use nine (9) or less kernels.
+                            Note: "--grub=9" may use nine (9) or less kernels, default is five (5) or less kernels.

   Note: the following options may be avoided to allow a given VFIO setup to determine which devices to use or not.